chalin/code_excerpt_updater/README.md

       ...
     ```

 The first (unnamed) argument defines a path to a fragment file.
-The argument can optionally
+The argument can optionally name a code fragment region
-name a code fragment region&mdash;any non-word character sequences (`\w+`) in the region name are converted to a hyphen.
+&mdash; any non-word character sequences (`\w+`) in the region name are converted to a hyphen.

 Recognized arguments are:
 - `region`, a code fragment region name.